-Lauren Fenton-Valdivia is a principal in the firm’s Litigation department.
+Lauren Fenton-Valdivia is a principal in the firm’s Litigation department and is Chair of the firm’s Diversity & Inclusion Committee.
 Lauren has a diverse litigation practice and routinely represents corporate clients in state and federal court.
 Lauren has experience handling a variety of complex litigation, including commercial disputes, employment litigation, professional liability and environmental matters.
 Lauren has experience in all stages of litigation, including handling complex written discovery, fact and expert depositions, and the oral argument of high stakes motions.
 Lauren has further served as trial counsel for numerous corporate clients in state and federal court, trying cases to verdict, and in various arbitration proceedings.
 Lauren also has experience in large scale, multi-district class action matters.

 Lauren strives to understand her clients' business models and goals and integrate them into all facets of her legal strategy and defense.
 To that end, Lauren’s litigation practice is complimented by her work counseling corporate clients on employment and regulatory matters.
 Lauren is admitted to practice in Florida, New Jersey and New York and the United States District Courts for the Southern District of Florida, the District of New Jersey, the Northern, Southern and Eastern Districts of New York and the Northern District of Ohio.